Paragliding Safety

 There are some things you really cannot afford to play with in a paraglider.
 This expression is not specific to rotors, it is talking about any of the hazards that we need to manage while flying.
 Learn how to prevent any hazardous circumstances by seeing them prior to them biting you like a snake.

-The following list is just a few of the bigger hazards that we need to avoid and prevent while flying:
+The following is a list of just a few of the bigger hazards that we need to avoid and prevent while flying:

 Some General Guidelines Follow: